eleanor-clifford/ellie.clifford.lol/http/md/index.md

 :::
 ::: column

-## Politics
+## Public Outbox

 If you live in the UK, it can be effective to write to politicians, particularly your MP.
-Whenever I do so, [I publish my letter and their response(s)](/documents/letters/), which I hope can be useful to you as a starting point.
+Whenever I do so, [I publish my letter and any responses](https://eleanor.clifford.lol/outbox/), which I hope can be useful to you as a starting point.

 ## Links for tech people